Skip to Main Content

 What’s the average cost of raising a child?

 The journey of parenthood is filled with joys, challenges and significant financial commitments.
-From the moment of arrival, the cost of nurturing a child is a continuous investment in their future and potential parents should be prepared for this financial commitment.
-We’ll help break down the various expenses parents can expect to get a better glimpse on how much it costs to have a child.
+From the moment of arrival, the cost of nurturing a child is a continuous investment in their future, and potential parents should be prepared for this financial commitment.
+We’ll help break down the various expenses parents can expect to get a better glimpse at how much it costs to have a child.

 How much does it cost to have a baby?